-To the authors' knowledge this is the first airborne observation of dust size distributions (including the presence of coarse and giant particles) measured under uplift conditions caused by the breakdown of the Saharan nocturnal LLJ.
-Flights b706, b707 and b708 (Section 4.3.4) from 2012 also collected insitu measurements of dust under LLJ breakdown conditions, thus providing scope for further analysis.
+To the authors' knowledge, this is the first airborne observation of dust size distributions (including the presence of coarse and giant particles) measured under uplift conditions caused by the breakdown of the Saharan nocturnal LLJ.
+Flights b706, b707 and b708 (Sect.
+4.3.4) from 2012 also collected in situ measurements of dust under LLJ breakdown conditions, thus providing scope for further analysis.

-4.3.3 In-situ sampling of an aged Haboob
+4.3.3 In situ sampling of an aged haboob

 Recent studies have shown that haboobs (dust fronts occurring at the leading edge of cold pools emanating from convective storms) are a significant source of dust over the Sahara and Sahel (Flamant et al., 2007; Knippertz et al., 2007; Schepanski et al., 2009; Tulet et al., 2010).
-For example, Marsham et al. (2008b), Marsham et al. (2013b) and Allen et al. (2013) show that haboobs cause around 50% of dust uplift in the summertime Sahara, contributing to the seasonal cycle in dustiness.
-Radiosonde observations show that the transport of cold moist air in haboobs was a major cause of global model forecast bias at the Fennec BBM supersite in June 2011 (Garcia-Carreras et al., 2013), consistent with the role of haboobs diagnosed from convection-permitting simulations (Marsham et al., 2013a).
+For example, Marsham et al. (2008b, 2013b) and Allen et al. (2013) show that haboobs cause around 50% of dust uplift in the summertime Sahara, contributing to the seasonal cycle in dustiness.
+Radiosonde observations show that the transport of cold moist air in haboobs was a major cause of global model forecast bias at the Fennec BBM supersite in June 2011 (Garcia-Carreras et al., 2013), consistent with the role of haboobs di-